Archive #29 – Ruthless Compassion: Wrathful Deities in Early Indo-Tibetan Esoteric Buddhist Art (1999)

 You can see the exact words are never revealed.
 This is not surprising, though, as the spell is one of the few things in the entire Buddho-Daoist cosmos that can control Sun Wukong.
 Tripitaka’s life would be in danger and the journey would be doomed if any villains got ahold of this secret.
 But … what if … we could guess the spell, just for fun?
 I’d like to suggest a mantra based on historical religious beliefs and iconography.
 This thought experiment was written for the benefit of artists and fanfiction writers looking to create more accurate portrayals of the novel and its characters.

-I. The Band’s Religious Background
+1. Religious Background

-As I note in this article, the golden fillet is based on a ritual headband worn by Buddhist ascetics in ancient India.
+As I note in this article, the golden fillet is likely based on a ritual headband worn by Buddhist ascetics in ancient India.
 The Hevajra Tantra (Dabei kongzhi jingang dajiao wang yigui jing, 大悲空智金剛大教王儀軌經, 8th-c.) states yogins must wear the band and a list of other prescribed ritual items in their worship of the wrathful protector deity Heruka (Linrothe, 1999, p.
 250).
 Most importantly, the tantra states the band symbolizes the Buddha Akshobhya (Ch: Achu, 阿閦; Budong, 不動; lit: “Immovable”) (fig. 2), who gained enlightenment through moralistic practices of right speech and action (Linrothe, 1999, p.
 251; Buswell & Lopez, 2013, p.
 27).

 Fig. 2 – A depiction of Akshobhya (larger version).
 [1] Artist unknown.